DamoM73/python-oop-with-deepest-dungeon/extention.md

 - have more than one conversation script (try randomly choosing from a list of conversations)
 - make extra character types (there are more than just friend and enemies)

+## The player

+Now that you have a player class you could easily add more attributes.
+For example:

+- give the player money so they can buy items
+- allow for equipping of weapons or armour

 ## The fight